-Actinolite is similar in nature to tremolite, but less commonly used.
-Although having an identical crystal structure, actinolite contains more iron but less magnesium than tremolite.
-It was mined in several areas around the world, including Australia and North Caroline, USA.
+Actinolite is similar in nature to tremolite, but far less commonly used.
+It was mined in several areas around the world, including Australia and the United States (North Carolina).

-This substance was generally included in insulation and fireproofing materials, along with other minerals, and is generally brown, grey or green in colour.
+This substance was often included in insulation and fireproofing materials, along with other minerals, and is generally brown, grey, or green in colour.
 Older residential and commercial buildings may still contain products manufactured with actinolite, as it provided a lightweight insulating solution in the building trade.

 - Concrete materials